Butch Newman enters his ninth year as Trinity’s Director of Tennis in the 2017-18 season.

 A native of San Antonio who attended Jefferson High School, Coach Newman served in the U.S. Marine Corps, and received the Navy Commendation Medal for combat action in Vietnam.
 He attained the rank of captain, and won the All-Marine, All-Navy, and All-Service singles tennis championships.

-Coach Newman and his wife, Linda, have been married for 50 years, and are the parents of three adult children, two daughters and one son.
-The Newmans also have eight grandchildren, and two great grandchildren.
+Coach Newman and his wife, Linda, have been married for 51 years, and are the parents of three adult children, two daughters and one son.
+The Newmans also have eight grandchildren, and four great grandchildren.